kubevirt/katacoda-scenarios/kubevirt-cdi/step1.md

 Before we can start, we need to wait for the KubeVirt initialization script to run. (a command prompt will appear once everything is ready).

-# Install Hostpath Provisioner
+# Check Default Storage Class

 Before we can install CDI, we have some prerequisites, namely a supported storage class and provisioner.
-For this example, we use the Hostpath provisioner which provisions PVCs using node local storage.
-This is an option for proof of concept exercises like this one, but should not be used in production because it does not support RWX nor accessing a volume across nodes.
+For this example, we make use of the `local-path` _StorageClass_ provided by _k3s_ which provisions PVCs using node local storage.
+This is an option for proof of concept exercises like this one, but should not be used in production because it does not support accessing a volume across nodes.

-The setup for this scenario includes installation of the Hostpath Provisioner.

 `kubectl get storageclass`{{execute}}

-Before we continue, we need to make sure the Hostpath Provisioner has completely deployed:

 # Install the Containerized Data Importer